 This Global Net Research web site replaces the void created in January 2015 when previous web sites closed.
 GNR will provide a public platform record for Noreen Renier to clarify and respond to our findings.
 And GNR allows a fresh management team including global researchers and investigators to assist in further expansions, including those in our homelands outside the United States.

-Noreen Renier can no longer escape her own delusional tales and deceptions recorded on video and audio, nor her testimony.
+Noreen Renier can no longer escape her own delusional tales and deceptions recorded on video and audio, nor her 4 decades of testimony.
 Or waste the resources of a few in answering legal filings.
 GNR has the synergistic support and means to defend attempts to silence the truth.

 In March 2011 Noreen Renier was found by a federal judge to have misled his United States federal court.
-In his ordered judgment against her noted that she was not a credible witness.
+In his court judgment against her he ruled that she was not a credible witness.

 From the many GNR personnel worldwide, we thank you for your time.
 Please pass along the existence of our web site on links worldwide.
-This latest April 25, 2017 report we believe requires extensive public distribution in order to counteract Noreen Renier's more than 30 years of marketed deceptions.
+This latest 2023 report we believe requires extensive public distribution in order to counteract Noreen Renier's more than 42 years of marketed deceptions.
 Thank you again.
-Click here to go back to home page.
+Click here to go back to the home page.